matteoferla/Heroic_names/README.md

 * Jason 1,028,809 vs. Medea 202
 * Perseus 405 vs. Andromeda 840
 * Theseus 233 vs. Ariadne 3151
+* Orpheus 76 vs. Eurydice 67 (How is this possible??)
 * Heracles 0 (1168 for Hercules) vs. lots of wives and lovers... all 0 &mdash; including Hippolyta!
 * Orion 15228 vs. Merope 0
 * Atalanta 5 vs. Hippomenes 0